The-OpenROAD-Project/OpenROAD/docs/contrib/PlatformBringUp.md

 ## Design Directory <a name="DesignDirectory"></a>

 The design directory contains the configuration files for all the designs of a specific platform.
 Create a directory for the new platform in OpenROAD-flow-scripts/flow/designs to contain the relevant files and directories for all the designs for the flow in that specific platform.
-Each design requires it’s own config.mk and constraints.sdc files.
+Each design requires its own `config.mk` and `constraints.sdc` files.

-Follow the steps below to create the necessary directories and files:
+Follow the steps below to create the necessary directories and files. **NOTE: riscv32i is just an example and not a required name.**:

 ```
 $ mkdir OpenROAD-flow-scripts/flow/designs/MyNewPlatform
 $ mkdir OpenROAD-flow-scripts/flow/designs/MyNewPlatform/riscv32i
 $ touch OpenROAD-flow-scripts/flow/designs/MyNewPlatform/riscv32i/config.mk
 $ touch OpenROAD-flow-scripts/flow/designs/MyNewPlatform/riscv32i/constraints.sdc
 ```

-This creates two directories MyNewPlatform and riscv32i and two empty files config.mk and constraints.sdc in OpenROAD-flow-scripts/flow/designs/MyNewPlatform/riscv32i.
+This creates two directories MyNewPlatform and riscv32i and two empty files `config.mk` and `constraints.sdc` in OpenROAD-flow-scripts/flow/designs/MyNewPlatform/riscv32i.

 ## Platform Configuration <a name="PlatformConfiguration"></a>

 This section describes the necessary files in the platform directory needed for the OpenROAD flow.
-Specifically the config.mk file in the platform directory has all of the configuration variables that the flow uses.
-Refer to the OpenROAD-flow-scripts documentation for a full list of configuration variables that can be setSpecifically the config.mk file in the platform directory has all of the configuration variables that the flow uses.
+Specifically the `config.mk` file in the platform directory has all of the configuration variables that the flow uses.
 Refer to the OpenROAD-flow-scripts documentation for a full list of configuration variables that can be set.

 For an example of a platform config.mk file, refer to `OpenROAD-flow-scripts/flow/platforms/sky130hd/config.mk.`